ezsystems/ezpublish-kernel/Readme.md

 eZ Platform is a bottom up rewrite of eZ Publish, so a conservative approach where taken on backwards compatibility by first introducing it in 2012 in *eZ Publish Platform 5.0* by bundling both *Legacy* ("4.x") Stack & *Platform* (formerly 5.x, or "new")
 Stack together.
-Starting 2015 with *eZ Platform* this is no longer the case, the *Platform* has matured to become it's own fully modern CMS/CMF of it's own and can be used to solve your needs without having to also learn *Legacy*.
+Starting 2015 with *eZ Platform* this is no longer the case, the *Platform* has matured to become it's own fully modern CMS/CMF, and can be used to solve your needs without having to also learn *Legacy*.

 ### Getting a full install (*Full Stack*)